 To this date, the Subrecipients have awarded or contracted twenty-five (25) procurement processes for different services.
 The program completed the acquisition of four (4) properties that will be rehabilitated to serve persons with developmental and/or physical disabilities.
 As of December 31, 2022, eight (8) of eighteen (18) projects have their Environmental Reviews completed and two (2) additional projects have completed the review by the Puerto Rico State Historic Preservation Office (SHPO).
 The PRDOH started the technical assistance to the Subrecipient entities for the preparation of the environmental assessments of six (6) projects that have confronted challenges and delays in the acquisition of professional environmental services.
 Due to the unforeseen delays in the evaluation and development of the procurement processes and contracting processes the project start dates have been postponed to Q1 2023.

-This Report Period Cumulative Actual Total / Expected
+This Report Period

-Total Total
+Total

-of Total Labor Hours 4070 8081/0
+Total Labor Hours 4070

+Total 8081/0